lmaurits/BEASTling/docs/tutorial.rst

 Notice that the Scandinavian languages are now a little bit better resolved - Swedish and Danish are directly related in about 6,310 of our 10,000 posterior trees, so the tree splits in two here now!
 This may be due to the rate variation (maybe some the cognates Swedish and Danish share belong to very stable meaning slots but BEAST could not use this information previously), or it might just be because we ran our chain for longer and got better samples (we are working a little "off the cuff" in this tutorial).
 Also notice that the Romance languages are a little less well resolved!
 Rate variation can cause this too.
 Perhaps the cognates shared by Romanian and French turned out to be for quickly changing meaning slots.

+Like sampling from the prior, this incremental construction of the model is also a very useful strategy for phylogenetics.
+By comparing each level of added complexity to the previous one we see where a different model might be more or less compatible with our expectation.
+In this example we see minor, but present, changes in the tree topology and vast differences in rates, with in some cases quite tight confidence intervals.
+This means that it is well worth studying this model to consider whether it increases or decreases the overall realism of the analysis.
+Because Gamma rate variation appears compatible with our mental model and linguistic experience that there are words that are replaced faster or slower, and that pronouns belong to the slower class, we have a good justification for saying that our rate variation model adds realism and makes enough difference to justify the added model complexity – our data seems to be sufficiently informative about the different rates.

 Clock variation
 ---------------